-There’s no doubt that 2020 has been a strange and challenging year, but health and care services have done an impressive job of adapting quickly to rapid change.
-The pandemic has led to increased innovation, particularly around digital and while there has been a lot of difficulties, we’re also hopeful that this renewed focus on ‘digitisation’ can continue.
+There’s no doubt that 2020 was a strange and challenging year, but health and care services have done an impressive job of adapting quickly to rapid change.
+The pandemic has led to increased innovation, particularly around digital and while there has been a lot of difficulties, we’re also hopeful that this renewed focus on ‘digitisation’ can continue into 2021.
 From online consultations to increased interest in self-care apps, COVID-19 has ‘sped up’ the process of digitising health and care.

-- This year we published new social care standards, which will connect health and social care services.
-We will be excited to see these put into action next year, so that people can benefit from more personalised care.
+- In 2020 we published new social care standards, which will connect health and social care services.
+We will be excited to see these put into action in 2021, so that people can benefit from more personalised care.
 A key part of this has been standardising the ‘about me’ section of records, the crucial information that helps professionals providing care and support to understand who the person is and their individual needs.
 At Oxleas NHS Foundation Trust plans are underway to incorporate the About Me standard into its new person-held record system, to try to ensure that people are able to access the personalised support they need to meet their own individual health and wellbeing needs.

 - Getting standards used in action was a big push for us this year, and we’ve seen great results.
 Pharmacy standards are already supporting community pharmacies in sharing vital information with GPs up and down the country.
-We hope to see this continue as we roll out the next phase of the standards in the new year, with more community pharmacy services, for example testing for certain conditions and support to quit smoking, being covered.
-Meanwhile we’re also seeing greater adoption of other standards, such as the outpatient letter standard, across the country, where clinicians write directly to patients.
-We expect to see this grow in the coming year, with a great focus on standards adoption.
+We hope to see this continue as we roll out the next phase of the standards in this year, with more community pharmacy services, for example testing for certain conditions and support to quit smoking, being covered.
+Meanwhile we’re also seeing greater adoption of other standards, such as the outpatient letter standard, across the country where clinicians write directly to patients.
+We expect to see this grow this year, with a great focus on standards adoption.